 Without satisfactory accounting controls and procedures in place, the School District could place itself in a position where potential misappropriation of assets could occur.
-In addition, the lack of controls impacted its reporting of financial position and results of operations.
+In addition, the lack of controls impacted its reporting of financial position and results of operations and could have impacted a decision maker.